Seeed-Studio/wiki-documents/docs/BeagleBone_Green_Wireless.md

 ![](https://github.com/SeeedDocument/BeagleBone_Green_Wireless/blob/master/images/wifi2.png?raw=true)

-Now your BBGW is connected to Wi-Fi.
+Now your SeeedStudio BeagleBone Green Wireless is connected to Wi-Fi.

 ![](https://github.com/SeeedDocument/BeagleBone_Green_Wireless/blob/master/images/wifi3.png?raw=true)

 ###STEP6.
-Connect your BBGW to your Bluetooth Device
+Connect your SeeedStudio BeagleBone Green Wireless to your Bluetooth Device

 Connect to Cloud9 IDE and start a new terminal.
 Start the bluetooth config with the command: